HyperTars/Greloupis/documents/Proposal.md

 ### CI/CD

-- We will use `Travis CI`, which provides convenient continuous integration & deployment services.
+- We will use `GitHub Action`, which provides convenient continuous integration & deployment services.

 ### Deploy and Monitor